 Payments and Collections

-- Cash (not recommended to be sent through the mail) except unrolled coins (receipts will not be given until coins are properly rolled);
+- cash (not recommended to be sent through the mail) except unrolled coins (receipts will not be given until coins are properly rolled);

-- Online and pay-by-phone payments; and
+- online and pay-by-phone payments;

 Vehicles Exiting Unattended Pay Lots After-Hours

 Vehicles exiting pay parking facilities after pay attendant operations have closed and the gates have been lowered must pay for all parking fees incurred by utilizing the automated pay stations to process the payment for parking fees.

 Failure to Pay Upon Exiting a Pay Lot

 The owner of any Vehicle exiting a parking facility without paying or otherwise having parking validated will be sent a billing notice for a full day’s parking.